Your Guide to Buying Property in Porto, Portugal

 Portugal welcomes foreign buyers, but you must prepare certain documents:

-Portuguese Tax Number (NIF): Essential for any property transaction.
+Portuguese Tax Number (NIF): This is essential for any property transaction.
 You can obtain it through a Portuguese tax office or with the help of a local lawyer.

 Proof of Funds: Banks and sellers will want to see evidence of your ability to pay.